-Axial flow pumps are used for the promotion of incompressible fluids and are employed for large volume flows at relatively low delivery heads.
+Axial pumps are used for the promotion of incompressible fluids and are employed for large volume flows at relatively low delivery heads.
 As with all types of centrifugal pumps, the energy transmission in axial flow pumps is carried out exclusively through flow-related processes.

 Axial flow pumps are centrifugal pumps in which the fluid is pumped parallel to the pump shaft.